Javanese cuisine: History

 Selamatan traditional Javanese ceremony usually involved a communal feast of eating together.

 Ancient dishes and recipes were mentioned in numbers of Javanese prasasti (inscription) and modern historians have succeeded in deciphering some of them.
-The inscriptions from Medang Mataram era circa 8th to 10th century mentioned several ancient dishes, among others are Hadangan Harang (water buffalo minced meat satay, similar with today Balinese sate lilit), Hadangan Madura (water buffalo meat with sweet palm sugar), and Dundu Puyengan (eel seasoned with lemon basil).
+The inscriptions from Medang Mataram era circa 8th to 10th century mentioned several ancient dishes, among others are Hadangan Harang (water buffalo minced meat satay, similar to modern Balinese sate lilit), Hadangan Madura (water buffalo meat with sweet palm sugar), and Dundu Puyengan (eel seasoned with lemon basil).
 Ancient beverages include Nalaka Rasa (sugarcane juice), Jati Wangi (jasmine beverage), and Kinca (fermented tamarind juice).
-Also various Kuluban (boiled vegetables served in spices, similar with today urab) and Phalamula (boiled yams and tubers served with liquid palm sugar).
+Also various Kuluban (boiled vegetables served in spices, similar to modern urab) and Phalamula (boiled yams and tubers served with liquid palm sugar).

 In Javanese culture, food is an integral part of traditional ceremonies.
 For example, selamatan ceremony, often performed as a symbol of gratitude, is usually involving a communal feast where participants, guests, and attendees are invited to eat together.
 Food is usually prepared, cooked and served together.
 It also symbolizes gotong-royong (working together), guyub (harmonious communal spirit), abundance, and gratitude.

 Most of Javanese cuisine is natively developed.
 Many of the foods have been absorbed to modern Indonesian culture as "national dishes".
 Some of them have inspired many other regional dishes, such as, lontong (Jav.
 Lonthong), tumpeng, krupuk, jajan pasar, and many more.

 Foreign influences on Javanese food can be seen in some food, such as bakmi and nasi goreng (Chinese), satay (Arab) and kari (Indian).